maxwellwoehrmann/tft_vod_scraper/README.md

     python train_augment_model.py

 they each have their own testing script you can run as well. just double check that all the paths look good.

+if you run main.py, it should start to populate data/augment_performance.json

+The structure is as follows:
+json_data[augment name][round selected] = [array of placements]